tentacletales/tentacletales.github.io/aboutme.md

 ## Six-Gun Sorcery - The Content

 This podcast will review and discuss.
-TV and Film, literature and gaming as it pertains to the Weird West and Appendix W. We might have some special guests and we'll most certainly have a rip-roaring time talking about weird stuff, the wild west and our favorite hobby RPG gaming.
+TV and Film, literature and gaming as it pertains to the Weird West and Appendix W.

+We might have some special guests and we'll most certainly have a rip-roaring time talking about weird stuff, the weird wild west and our favorite hobby RPG gaming.

 ## What The Heck Is This "Appendix N" Pardner?